AndriiNasadiuk/devOps/README.md

 # Descriptions

-I`l put here my text descriptions to devOps project
+I will put here my text descriptions to devOps project new line added